 The trend for shopping local

-Although the pandemic has been terribly damaging for the UK high street, more and more people are taking the time to support their local shops – UK shoppers are making more conscious, thoughtful decisions about where to spend their money.
+Although the pandemic has been terribly damaging for the UK high street – David Lonsdale, director of the Scottish Retail Consortium, estimates non-essential stores in Scotland lost out on £4bn of sales during the first 12 months of the pandemic – more and more people are taking the time to support their local shops.
+UK shoppers are making more conscious, thoughtful decisions about where to spend their money.
 The pandemic highlighted the value of community and togetherness, and Opinium’s latest Retail Tracker discovered that 64% of shoppers who have been shopping locally said they intended to continue to use those stores once restrictions have been removed.

 Although consumerism is continuously developing virtually, and online buying is ever-increasing, post-pandemic shopping in a brick and mortar store could now be driven by the desire to support our local communities, high-streets and independent retailers, rather than convenience.